 If you're planning your W Trek, don't miss our comprehensive guide and itinerary with the best route.

 17 Tips for Hiking the W Trek in Patagonia Without a Guide

 1. Book campsites in advance to make sure you get what you want

 Beautiful and strategic sites (refugios) like Glacier Grey and Chileno book up fast.
 Bookings for next year's season open around the middle of May.
-For example, bookings open in May 2019 for the November 2019 - April 2020 season.
-Message the camping companies, Vertice and Fantasticosur, directly in advance and ask if they can email you once it opens up.
+For example, bookings open in May 2020 for the November 2020 - April 2021 season.local tour operators in Puerto Natales and they may be able to book sites for you even as late as 2 months out.

 2. Book your camping gear in advanceErratic Rock doesn't take advanced reservations and has become very popular so don't count on getting your gear the night before your trek like we did.
 There were no tents.
 Panic!
 We ran over to Rental Natales and luckily found a two-person tent that arrived just moments before we got there.
 Rentals Natales has online reservations and they wash their sleeping bags after every use.

 3. Bring waterproof dry bags for all of your belongings in your backpackThe weather in Torres Del Paine National Park is crazy and can change at any second.
 We were going to buy rain covers for our backpacks but were advised against it since the wind is so strong they act as parachutes and blow off.
 Instead use Dry Bags to keep all your gear inside your backpack dry.
 Sea to Summit is our favourite brand.